 Different kinds of CRMs are designed for different kinds of organizations.
 For example, HubSpot can be used for smaller teams that want to grow, and Salesforce is a good option for large organizations with big teams and bigger-scale needs for contact management.

-Another solution many organizations go for is a contact management system specifically designed for this purpose.
+Another solution many organizations go for is a contact management system or a shared contact manager specifically designed for this purpose.

 With these types of systems, you can: